basarat/typescript-book/docs/types/freshness.md

 TypeScript provides a concept of **Freshness** (also called *strict object literal checking*) to make it easier to type check object literals that would otherwise be structurally type compatible.

 Structural typing is *extremely convenient*.
 Consider the following piece of code.
-This allows you to *very conviniently* upgrade your JavaScript to TypeScript while still preserving a level of type safety.
+This allows you to *very conveniently* upgrade your JavaScript to TypeScript while still preserving a level of type safety.

 ```ts
 function logName(something: { name: string }) {